manavluhar/eds-masterclass/docs/migration-exercise.md

 - Create a new site
 - Point it to your fork of this `eds-masterclass` repo
 - Create a folder called `deno` in DA for the site, and point the site's content to https://content.da.live/{ORG}/deno/
-- Copy the boilerplate content from your original site created with the DA tutorial to this new site.
+- Copy the boilerplate content from [here](https://da.live/#/usman-khalid/eds-masterclass/deno-demo-content) into this site.
 We just need some sample content.
+Preview and publish it.

+_TIP: Use the [Bulk Operations app](https://da.live/apps/bulk) to bulk preview/publish pages & fragments._

 <img width="1196" height="394" alt="image" src="https://github.com/user-attachments/assets/2951b6a8-7a35-4939-b4e2-bc8e75c82c15" />